1941 Berwick-upon-Tweed by-election: Candidates

 The election took place during the Second World War.
-Under an agreement between the Conservative, Labour and Liberal parties; who were participating in a wartime coalition, the party holding a seat would not be opposed by the other two at a by-election.
-Accordingly, the Liberal Party nominated a candidate, but no Labour or Conservative representative was put forward.
+Under an agreement between the Conservative, Labour and Liberal parties, who were participating in a wartime coalition, the party holding a seat would not be opposed by the other two at a by-election.
+Accordingly, the Liberal Party nominated a candidate, but neither the Labour nor the Conservative Party put forward a candidate.

 As only one candidate was nominated, he was returned unopposed with no poll being necessary.

 George Charles Grey (2 December 1918 – 30 July 1944), the son of a major-general, had joined the British Army in 1938 before the outbreak of the Second World War the following year.

 Between his election and his death, he was the youngest member of the House of Commons, having been elected at the age of 22 years 259 days.

 A captain in the 4th Battalion Grenadier Guards, Grey was killed at Le Repas in Normandy, France, on the first day of Operation Bluecoat.
 He was buried on the battlefield by his men, on the site of which his family later erected a memorial.
 The site is now recognised as a war grave, designated the Livry Isolated Grave.